AllergictoCrustaceans/i-am-client/README.md

 ### **Important**

-If you do not want AWS Cognito to raid your inbox, please use the following default login credentials to navigate through the app:
+If you do not want AWS Cognito to raid your inbox, please use the following login credentials to navigate through the app:

 1.)
 Click on the login button on the nav bar

 2.)
 Enter the following credentials:

 Login: admin@example.com

 Password: Passw0rd!